gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/03-basics.md

 Basic Markdown syntax adds structure, clarity, and emphasis to a document.
 The basics include:

 * Headings and subheadings.
-* Text decorations, like boldface, italic, and monospaced fonts.
+* Text decorations, like boldface, italic, and monospaced (code) fonts.
 * Ordered and unordered lists.
 * Hyperlinks.